camillechj/peas-andlove/Jenny's Lab Notebook.md

 **Actions:**
 * Potted 40 plants (10 USPT-WM-1, 10 USPT-WM-12, 10 Bellagio, 10 Eldorado) in preparation for inoculation experiments and for yield increase of white mold resistant plants
 * Each pot contains 2 seeds
-* Prior potting, bench was sweeped an sprayed with some low concentration bleach solution
+* Prior potting, bench was sweeped and sprayed with some low concentration bleach solution